chamale-rac/prop-graph-ply/README.md

 ## 👩‍🚀 About

-Any doubt please contact me :)
+Any doubt please tell me :)